 This monastery is located in the mountains, a little above the village of Tala.
 Besides the picturesque stone monastery complex where you can find a small museum and cave temple, painted St. Neophytos.
 This is where the relics of the righteous, who lived and worked in this church.
 Monastery of St. Neophytos devoted most revered saint of Cyprus, popularly nicknamed the Recluse, is about 10 km from Paphos.

-Holy Neophytos (Neophyte) was born in the mountain village of Kato Drys in 1134 year.
-His father and mother Athanasios Evdoksiya were devout righteous educate eight children, but because of the extreme poverty who could not teach them to read.
-When turned Neophytos 17 years, parents of his betrothed with a nice girl.
-But boy, seven months after the engagement secretly leave the house and went to the monastery of Saint Ioannis Hrisostomasa (Chrysostom), because he has long wanted to dedicate his life to serving the Lord.
-After a while, the parents found the fugitive and Neophytos returned home, but the boy was able to convince them that the monastic life - is his calling.
-Back at the monastery, he takes vows.
+St. Neophytos (Neophyte) was born in the mountain village of Kato Drys in 1134 year.
+His father Athanasios and the mother of Eudoxia were pious righteous men who raised eight children, but because of extreme poverty they could not teach them to read and write.
+When Neophytos turned 17 years old, his parents betrothed him to a good girl.
+However, the young man, seven months after the betrothal, secretly left the house and went to the monastery of St. Johnis Chrysostomas (Chrysostom), since he had long dreamed of devoting his life to serving the Lord.
+After a while, the parents found a fugitive and returned Neophytos home, but the young man was able to convince them that the monastic life is his vocation.
+Returning to the monastery, he takes tonsure.

 The monastery Neophytos took up any work entrusted to him, but most of all he liked to work in the vineyard, as he had been accustomed from childhood to this case the father was allowed to subsist huge family.
 Here Neophytos learn to read, and after five years, succeeded in teaching, with the permission of abbot of the monastery, the young man begins to read the psalms in the monastery church.
 Bowing to the holy places of Cyprus, he, with the support of the holy elders sent to the Holy Land, where Neophytos spent about six months.